rancher/rancher-docs/docs/troubleshooting/other-troubleshooting-tips/logging.md

 ## Cattle-cluster-agent debug logs

-The `cattle-cluster-agent` log levels can be set when you initialize the downstream clusters.
+The `cattle-cluster-agent` log levels can be set when you initialize downstream clusters.

 When you create a cluster under **Cluster Configuration > Agent Environment Vars** you can set variables to define the log level.